18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-3-approval.md

 <img src="/images/travel/12-trip-name.png" class="travel-guide-hide" alt="Trip Booking Information screen">

 1. **Trip name:** Follow the naming convention below:
     * BILLABLE/NON-BILLABLE: [if nonbillable, [correspondence code](https://docs.google.com/spreadsheets/d/1WLVv2x7GauLo0-waK3FqeVxN7UCZmXw_t2E745Gfmug/edit#gid=600166428) of the director approving the travel] [Exact name of Tock Project] you are billing against, # of [tock project ID](http://tock.18f.gov/projects).

-    * Example: NON-BILLABLE: QOA Ops/ Admin #3
+    * Example: `NON-BILLABLE: QOA Ops/ Admin #3`
+1. **Type Code:** "SINGLE TRIP".
+1. **Trip Purpose:** “Mission (Operational)” in most cases, but occasionally “Conference” or “Training”.

-2. **Document detail:** Brief summary of the purpose of the trip.
+1. **Document detail:** Brief summary of the purpose of the trip.

-3. **Will this travel be a detail to another location?** No.
+1. **Will this travel be a detail to another location?** No.

-4. **Trip Purpose:** “Mission (Operational)” in most cases, but occasionally “Conference” or “Training”.

 Proceed by clicking **Next** to finalize the reservation.

 You will now see final reservation.
 Review all of the details and hit **“Confirm booking”** when done.
 <img src="/images/travel/13-confirm-booking.png" class="travel-guide-hide" alt="confirming the booking">

+You may get prompted for a `No Hotel Booked` `Travel Policy Violation`.
+Select `Policy Compliant Hotel to be Booked Through Approved TMC`, and type in "Booked through Fedrooms," or whatever is applicable.

 #### Additional step if you booked your hotel outside of Concur or Ad Trav
 **Note** If you did not book a hotel from Concur, please briefly justify why you are not using a hotel.